CodeHalwell/gradio-mcp-agent-hack/improvements_list.md

 ### Observability & ops

-Performance	Wrap run_code with @with_performance_tracking.
-Logging	Include sandbox object_id, request ID, elapsed time.
-Tracing	sb.set_tags({"request_id": rid, "user": uid}).
-Metrics	Counter: total runs & errors.
-Histogram: duration.

-**It would be great if the user interface could be updated to see the progress.**
+It would be great if the user interface could be updated to see the progress.